Jerome-Saltmarsh/neural_stream/README.md

 2. **Automatic Event Chaining**
 If a stream's listener function returns a value, that value will automatically be fed back into the stream.
-This provides a mechanism for chaining reactions together without the listener function itself having to be aware of the stream.
-The same occurs to any exceptions thrown inside listener function
+This provides a mechanism for chaining reactions together without the listener function itself having to be aware of the stream in which it is running.
+The same occurs to any exceptions thrown inside listener function.

 ## Hello World
 ``` Dart